cesar2389/Data-Source-API-Analyst-Test/README.md

 REFLECTION:

-This assignment was very interesting and help me learn API Testing concepts and troubleshooting using Postman.
+This assignment was very interesting and help me to learn API Testing concepts and troubleshooting using Postman.